rober-m/advantages-haskell-cardano-node/200_introduction.md

-// TODO: Haskell attracts high-calibre functional programmers

 # Introduction to the Cardano Node

-To better understand how is it that the Cardano node benefits from being implemented in Haskell, we have to cover, at a high-level, how it (and each of its components) work.

 The Cardano blockchain represents a state-of-the-art top-10 blockchain, with enviable robustness and reliability guarantees, and novel smart contract and governance capabilities.
 It has been built over a period of 7+ years using a unique combination of academic research, carefully translated into an executable form, with lightweight formal methods used to ensure high levels of conformance with a formally defined and precise specification.